This Friday try something taboo, a Forbidden Fruitini.

 Often times, when dining out, we try drinks off a specialty menu and say, “Wow, wouldn’t this be great to make at home!”
 Or something to that effect.
 If said menu provides a list of ingredients, it becomes that much easier for our attempts to recreate it.

 The Forbidden Fruit Tini is served with “Absolut Orient Apple Vodka and St. Germain Elderflower Liqueur, agave, white grape juice and fresh lemon with a cinnamon sugar rim and chilled grape garnish.”
 The restaurant chain has been offering this cocktail for nearly two years, and it’s one I often like to order.
-I’m not certain of the proper proportions but here’s a guesstimation.
+I’m not certain of the proper proportions but here’s my guesstimation.

 What you’ll need: Apple-flavored Vodka, St-Germain Elderflower Liqueur, White Grape Juice, Lemon Juice, and Agave Syrup.